MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Unlike the Single Format Implementation, the destination may be another format than the display format.
 By consequence, the drawer has to check the image format **and** the destination format.

-The following graph illustrates the drawing of an image (draw, rotate or scale) in other image or in display buffer (to draw a shape, see :ref:`section_buffered_image_c_drawinto`).
+The following graph illustrates the drawing of an image (draw, rotate or scale) in another image or in display buffer (to draw a shape, see :ref:`section_buffered_image_c_drawinto`).
 This graph gathers the both graphs :ref:`draw in a custom image <section_buffered_image_c_drawinto>` and :ref:`render a custom image <section_buffered_image_drawer_custom>`.

 .. graphviz::